 Reservation payment process:

 We accept MasterCard and Visa.
 We use several secure payment processing gateways including PayPal, Stripe and Square.
 In some circumstances we will accept PayPal direct debit transactions.
 Should you wish to pay via direct debit, please advise us in your booking reservation notes.

-We also collect a refundable $500 security deposit along with the final payment.
+A refundable $500 security deposit is collected along with the final reservation payment.
 Refer to our rental policy here for additional details.

 Please refer to our refund and cancellation policy here.
 If you’d like to put your vacation on hold, we are happy to work with you and issue a credit at the rate you paid.
 You will have one year to redeem this credit.

 NOTE: If you book through other websites, the refund policies of those sites will take precedent due to the site’s specific listing terms and conditions